 Communities, Pacific Northwest

-The coast of BC has many communities, both large and small.
+The Pacific Northwest has many communities, both large and small.
 Some have long and wild histories while others are relatively new, some have been populated for many years by the first people before the settlers arrived and others were built to accommodate the resource sector.
 Logging, mining and fishing were the reason most of these new towns were created and resource removal was the employment of the time.
 But now we are seeing a change, people are beginning to offer tourism opportunities and many tourists are arriving to enjoy these adventures.
 This is a good thing.
 We have not managed any of our resources very well and they are on the edge of collapse.
 The fish are fast disappearing, the old growth forests are almost gone and mining and the material gathered through this process is getting harder to find.

 Over the last few years, the BC government has been attempting to build an LNG dream of posterity but this has proven to be a dream.
 Where natural gas has been tapped there are many problems, quite serious problems, fracking has been the most widely used process to get this product out of the ground and this has seriously damaged existing ground water supplies, some people can light the water that comes out of their taps on fire.
 This is not good.
 But now there are many other countries that have already set up huge LNG projects and they are beginning to go under as getting this product out of the ground is expensive and the price has dropped severely with a glut on the market.